 SECTION 5210.
 Statement of policy and its implementation.
+(S.C.
+Code § 11-35-5210)

-(1) Statement of Policy.
-As provided in Section 11-35-5210, the South Carolina General Assembly has declared that business firms owned and operated by minority persons have been historically restricted from full participation in our free enterprise system to a degree disproportionate to other businesses.
+- (1) Statement of Policy.
+As provided in Section 11-35-5210 of the South Carolina Code of Laws, the South Carolina General Assembly has declared that business firms owned and operated by minority persons have been historically restricted from full participation in our free enterprise system to a degree disproportionate to other businesses.
 The General Assembly believes that it is in the state's best interest to assist minority-owned businesses to develop fully as a part of the state's policies and programs which are designed to promote balanced economic and community growth throughout the State.
 The General Assembly, therefore, wishes to ensure that those businesses owned and operated by minorities are afforded the opportunity to fully participate in the overall procurement process of the State.
-The General Assembly, therefore, takes this leadership role in setting procedures that will result in awarding contracts and subcontracts to minority business firms in order to enhance minority capital ownership, overall state economic development and reduce dependency on the part of minorities.
+The General Assembly, therefore, takes this leadership role in setting procedures that will result in awarding contracts and subcontracts to minority business firms in order to enhance minority capital ownership, overall state economic development and reduce dependency on the part of minorities. - (2) Implementation.

-(2) Implementation.
 Chief procurement officer shall implement the policy set forth in subsection (1) of this section in accordance with the provisions of Section 5220.

 SECTION 5220.
 Duties of the chief procurement officer.
+(S.C.
+Code § 11-35-5220)

 - (1) Assistance from the Chief Procurement Officer.
 The chief procurement officer shall provide appropriate staffs to assist minority businesses with the procurement procedures developed pursuant to this code. - (2) Special Publications.
 The chief procurement officer in cooperation with other appropriate private and District agencies may issue supplementary instructions designed to assist minority businesses with the District procurement procedures. - (3) Source Lists.
 Chief procurement officer shall maintain special source lists of minority business firms detailing the products and services which they provide.
 These lists shall be made available to District purchasing personnel. - (4) Solicitation Mailing Lists.
 The chief procurement officer shall include and identify minority business on the District's bidders' list and shall ensure that these firms are solicited on an equal basis within nonminority firms. - (5) Training Programs.
-The chief procurement officers shall work with appropriate District offices and minority groups in conducting seminars to assist minority business owners in learning how to do business with the District. - (6) Fee Waivers.
+The chief procurement officer shall work with appropriate District offices and minority groups in conducting seminars to assist minority business owners in learning how to do business with the District. - (6) Fee Waivers.
 Upon request by an MBE certified by the Small and Minority Business Assistance Office, user or subscription fees for services provided by the chief procurement officer may be waived for an MBE.

 SECTION 5230.
 Regulations for negotiation with District minority firms.
+(S.C.
+Code § 11-35-5230)